Thursday, 26 March 2015

 © Copyright Nigel Brown and licensed for reuse under this Creative Commons Licence

-I am sure the weather must have been much better in the afternoon during my descent returning back along the stony ridge to Erw y Ddafad-ddu and Aran Benllyn.
-All the way down I was carefully selecting my route as I made my way from one top to another.
-Small sheer outcrops occasionally barred my way forcing me either to make a long diversion or more preferably to scramble down the rock faces as I tried to keep to the very top of the ridge.
-When I was following the footpath my steps were being dictated by other people, but now I was free to go where I wanted and enjoy every moment of that freedom as I made my way down.
+I am sure the weather must have been much better in the afternoon during my descent as I returned along the stony ridge over Erw y Ddafad-ddu and Aran Benllyn carefully selecting my route as I made my way down passing from one top to another.
+Small sheer outcrops occasionally barred my way forcing me to either make a long diversion or more preferably to scramble down the rock faces as I tried to keep to the very top of the ridge.
+When I was following the footpath my steps had been dictated by other people, but now I was free to go where I wanted and enjoy every moment of that freedom slowly making my way down the ridge.
 The sun was shining and I felt carefree and happy while walking miles away from anyone else on this gradually descending, craggy ridge.

 I passed over the top of Craig Llyn with expansive views to the east of grassy hills and continued along the ridge pausing at the top of every little rise in the descending ridge.
-I stopped at the top of Moel Ffenigl and later at the top of the crag, Craig Geifr.
-After successfully getting down the rock face I made my way to Moel Ddu where the rocky terrain that I had enjoyed scrambling down finally came to an end leaving me with just the two hills that I had started this walk with, Garth Fawr and Fach.
+I stopped at the top of Moel Ffenigl and later at the top of Craig Geifr.
+After successfully getting down the rock face I made my way to Moel Ddu where the rocky terrain I had enjoyed scrambling down finally came to an end and left me with just the two hills I had started the walk with, Garth Fawr and Fach.
 Once I had passed over the top of Garth Fach my car was only a short distance away and this wonderful descent was finished.
-I had such a gloriously enjoyable time on my walk down this ridge that it has since been remembered as one of the most enjoyable walks that I have ever done.
-Walks that return the way that you came are often looked upon negatively, but on this occasion the return walk was vastly superior to the outward walk.
-This is testament to this fabulous ridge in a stunning part of Wales, and my desire to go back there is now stronger than ever.
+I had such a gloriously enjoyable time on my walk down this ridge that it has since been remembered as one of the most enjoyable walks I have ever done.
+Walks that return the way you came are often looked upon negatively, but on this occasion the return walk was vastly superior to the outward walk, which is a testament to this fabulous ridge in a stunning part of Wales, and my desire to go back is now stronger than ever.

 Cadair Idris